ivkei/llm-cli/README.md

   ```sh
   git clone https://github.com/ggml-org/llama.cpp
   ```
-  And them build it, how to build is [here](https://github.com/ggml-org/llama.cpp#building-the-project)
+  And then build it, how to build is [here](https://github.com/ggml-org/llama.cpp#building-the-project)
 2. Download a model from [here](https://huggingface.co/)
 3. Start the server:
 ```sh